CoEDL/voyages/README.md

 # Voyages in Language Technologies

 This course is an introduction to a range of language technologies.

-Recordings of the lectures and practical sessions will have automatic transcriptions provided by YouTube or Zoom.
-These will be corrected manually and the status of recordings updated below as these are corrected.
+Recordings of the lectures and practical sessions have automatic transcriptions provided by YouTube or Zoom.

 Contents